whg-training/whg-training-resources/docs/R Introduction to Basic Features/R_basic_features_practical.md

 Although this seems reasonable enough, there are several issues:

--   we've created an additional object to store data that is simply a duplicate of what is already contained in our original object
+-   We've created an additional object to store data that is simply a duplicate of what is already contained in our original object
--   it doesn't scale well to do this for all 60 patients
+-   It doesn't scale well to do this for all 60 patients
--   the result is output to the console and therefore hard to do anything further with
+-   The result is output to the console and therefore hard to do anything further with

 If we did continue with this approach, there would be 60 new objects